kuhchung/kuhchung.github.io/pages/armory/index.md

 Welcome to my armory!
 This is a compilation of useful loadouts that I either discovered or was given.
 If you're looking for a functional set, look no further!

-My goal for all of these sets is to *not* dictate what talismans you should use, whenever possible.
+My goal for all of these sets is to *not* dictate what talismans you must use, whenever possible.
 Greatsword users, beware.
 You're gonna need a tali.

 By the way, Helios and Selene are the male and female armor made of Ceadeus parts.
 Use whatever applies for your character's gender.